Unit 3 Music Performance

 This task assesses students understanding of music language used for performance, interpretation and critical listening.
 The task includes three sections:

 - written (listening and critical response)

-The task is based on Area of Study 3, Preparing for performance and draws on Outcome 3 and associated key knowledge and key skills.
+The task is based on Area of Study 3, Music language and draws on Outcome 3 and associated key knowledge and key skills.

 The task design needs to incorporate questions based on a representative cross-section of the knowledge and skills in each of the music language and listening and interpretation sections of the key skills.
 The mark allocations on page 38 of the

 VCE Music Study Design provide a guide to the scope and weighting for each section of the task.

 The task is worth 50 marks and contributes 10 per cent of the study score for Music Performance.